Tutorial

 Important

-In this tutorial we have
+In this tutorial you have

-Created permutations of a given tuples.
+Created permutations of tuples;

-Counted how many permutations exist.
+Counted how many permutations exist; and

 Directly computed the expected number of permutations.